j4w8n/pijoy/README.md

 > The below definitions are based on the RFC, but may contain different links and slightly different verbiage.

 [`type`](https://www.rfc-editor.org/rfc/rfc9457#name-type) - A string containing a [URI](https://www.rfc-editor.org/rfc/rfc3986.html#page-7) reference that identifies the problem type.
-If you pass in an HTTP status code to `status` that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijo sets `type` to "about:blank".
+If you pass in an HTTP status code to `status` that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijoy sets `type` to "about:blank".

 [`status`](https://www.rfc-editor.org/rfc/rfc9457#name-status) - A number indicating a valid [HTTP status code](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), for this occurrence of the problem.
 This member is only advisory, is used for the convenience of the consumer, and if present, must be used in the actual HTTP response.

 [`title`](https://www.rfc-editor.org/rfc/rfc9457#name-title) - A string containing a short, human-readable summary of the problem type.
 This member is only advisory.
-If you pass in a valid HTTP status code to `status`, that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijo sets `title` to "Unknown Error".
+If you pass in a valid HTTP status code to `status`, that isn't defined in [RFC 9110](https://www.rfc-editor.org/rfc/rfc9110#name-status-codes), and don't also pass in this member, pijoy sets `title` to "Unknown Error".

 [`detail`](https://www.rfc-editor.org/rfc/rfc9457#name-detail) - A string containing a human-readable explanation specific to this occurrence of the problem.
 This member, if present, ought to focus on helping the client correct the problem, rather than giving debugging information.